Frequently Asked Questions

 When will you be hosting any open houses or can we drop by to see the program?

-We hold an annual Open House in April.
-We encourage those who could not make that date to contact us at firstname.lastname@example.org to schedule a visit anytime during the year.
-The best time to visit is between September and April when school is in session.
-You can even sit in on on-going first and second year classes and get a sense of the curriculum.
+We do not currently have any Open Houses scheduled.
+We encourage anyone who is interested in the school to contact us at firstname.lastname@example.org to schedule a visit anytime during the year.
+If you visit between September and April when classes are in session, you can sit in on on-going first and second year classes and get a sense of the curriculum.

 What type of backgrounds do students have entering the program?